betterscientificsoftware/A-Team-Tools/README.md

 - **Policies:** The value of a team policy cannot be overstated.
 The act of creating a policy is a team-building experience, prompting conversation about what team members value most in each other.
 The policy establishes behavior expectations and better assures that the products being developed will be high quality and sustainable, reducing the cost of work and the loss of team members who depart.
     - This [sample policy](TeamPoliciesTemplate) illustrates one concrete example of how a team conducts its work.

-- **Issue tracking:** A simple issue tracking system such as GitHub issues provides teams with a transparent way to manage their work.
-Of particular value as a lightweight task management system is a Kanban board.
-    - [Kanban board:](https://github.com/betterscientificsoftware/A-Team-Tools/projects/1) A Kanban board is used to manage tasks by placing them in columns indicating their status.
-Of particular importance is the 'In Progress' column which lists the tasks presently being worked on.
-The discipline of Kanban is that any person or team should have only so much work going on at once, in order to optimize progress and spur innovation.
-    - Regular meetings, updates: Team meetings and project status can be facilitated by regular use and updating of the team Kanban board.
-Discussion starts with items in the 'In Progress' column, then the 'Ready' column if a slot opens in 'In Progress'.
-Other columns should be scanned as well.
-For projects that rely on external contributions, it can be useful to have a 'Blocked' column.
-Tasks that were in progress but blocked by an external dependence can be moved to 'Blocked'.